vimartinolli/PLM-pipeline/README.md

 ## Run the pipeline
 Run the script `scripts/pipeline.py ` with the following arguments:
 - `model_name` class name of the model to use.
-Currently available: Ablang, ProtBert, Sapiens, ESM
+Currently available: Ablang, ProtBert, Sapiens, ESM1b
 - `file_path` path with the location of the input CSV file.
     - This CSV file should contain:
         - a column with a unique sequence identifier named `sequence_id`